Roku Inc. (ROKU) Shares Rise Despite Market Challenges

-The stock price of Roku Inc. (NASDAQ: ROKU) has surged by 4.12 when compared to previous closing price of 55.88, but the company has seen a 10.69% gain in its stock price over the last five trading sessions.
+The stock price of Roku Inc. (NASDAQ: ROKU) has surged by 1.75 when compared to previous closing price of 56.05, but the company has seen a 0.72% gain in its stock price over the last five trading sessions.
+Barron’s reported on 04/26/23 that Roku Stock Wavers Despite Smaller Than Expected Loss

 Is It Worth Investing in Roku Inc. (NASDAQ: ROKU) Right Now?